 From 2003 to 2009, he served as President and Chief Executive Officer of Adaltis Inc. Previously, he held the positions of Vice-President of Business Development at Picchio Pharma Inc., and Vice-President of Mergers and Acquisitions at Credit Suisse First Boston in London, England.

 Mr. Larochelle began his career at the Montréal offices of Ogilvy Renault.
-He sits on the boards of Sagard SAS, Bellus Health, Lumenpulse Inc., Power Energy Corporation, Potentia Solar Inc. and Eagle Creek Renewable Energy.
-He is also actively involved in various not-for-profit organizations and serves on the board of directors of the Fonds de développement des anciens et anciennes du Collège Jean-de-Brébeuf, of C2-MTL, an annual global conference on the relationship between commerce and creativity, and of the Sainte-Justine University Hospital Centre.
+He sits on the boards of Power Energy Corporation, Potentia Renewables Inc., Lumenpulse Inc., Eagle Creek Renewable Energy and Bellus Health.
+He is also actively involved in various not-for-profit organizations and serves on the board of directors of the Fonds de développement des anciens et anciennes du Collège Jean-de-Brébeuf, of C2-MTL, an annual global conference on the relationship between commerce and creativity, and of the Sainte-Justine Foundation.

 Mr. Larochelle holds a Bachelor of Laws degree from Université de Montréal, a Master in International Business Law from McGill University, and an MBA from the European Institute of Business Administration (INSEAD).